googleapis/google-cloud-node/README.md

 - [hya-wave][hya-wave] - Cloud-based web sample editor.
 Part of the [hya-io][hya-io] family of products.
 - [gstore-node][gstore-node] - Google Datastore Entities Modeling library.
 - [gstore-api][gstore-api] - REST API builder for Google Datastore Entities.

+## Supported Node.js Versions

+Our client libraries follow the [Node.js release schedule](https://nodejs.org/en/about/releases/).
+Libraries are compatible with all current _active_ and _maintenance_ versions of Node.js.

+Client libraries targetting some end-of-life versions of Node.js are available, and can be installed via npm [dist-tags](https://docs.npmjs.com/cli/dist-tag).
+The dist-tags follow the naming convention `legacy-(version)`.

+_Legacy Node.js versions are supported as a best effort:_

+* Legacy versions will not be tested in continuous integration.
+* Some security patches may not be able to be backported.
+* Dependencies will not be kept up-to-date, and features will not be backported.

+#### Legacy tags available

+* `legacy-8`: install client libraries from this dist-tag for versions compatible with Node.js 8.

 ## Versioning